What is the Quicken Cloud?

 What to know:

-- Information moves in both directions between your desktop and mobile device, and from your mobile device to Quicken desktop.
+- Information moves in both directions between your desktop and the Quicken Cloud, and from your Cloud account to Quicken desktop.
 Two-way sync means that transaction updates (like categorizing a transaction, adding a recent purchase, or attaching a receipt) on the mobile device will sync to your Quicken desktop program and be added to your Quicken file.

-- You should use your Intuit ID to log in to the mobile app.
-Your Quicken file is associated with your Intuit ID; log in with your Intuit ID to sync your mobile device to your Quicken file.
+- You should use your Quicken ID to log in to Quicken Mobile and Quicken on the Web.
+Your Quicken file is associated with your Quicken ID; log in with your Quicken ID to sync your mobile device to your Quicken file.